TheWhiteShadow3/Expression/FunctionsAndConstants.md

 config.usePredefinedFunctions = false;
 ```

-This does not resolve any predefined constants or functions intenr, and redirect all calls to your own resolver.
+This does not resolve any predefined constants or functions internaly, and redirect all calls to your own resolver.

 ## Manage variables yourself